"How to extract audio from a DVD?"

 Step 3.
 Set the Range Information

 Next the metadata information of the source file, there are options to choose the Range for your DVD disc.
 You can skip this setting if you want to rip audio from the whole DVD disc.
-Suppose you just need to extract the audio from some specific chapters, you need to enter the information of which chapters/seconds/frames that you want to cope with.
+Suppose you just need to rip the audio from some specific chapters, you need to enter the information of which chapters/seconds/frames that you want to cope with.

 Step 4.
 Choose an Output Format